Pilates Includes Everything the Body Needs Including Strength Building Exercise

 How To Strength Train

 Strength training can be accomplished in different ways from simple push-ups to complicated compound free-weight training.
 It can be done in a gym, a class, or at home.
 Equipment such as weights and bands are popular ‘props’.
 The simplest and most convenient way is to use the weight of your own body which is one of the benefits of the Pilates mat routine – it’s strength training that you can do anywhere and anytime without equipment or a gym.
-And it can be the most rigorous workout you’ve ever experienced with my High Intensity Pilates available by clicking here.
+And it can be the most rigorous workout you’ve ever experienced as for instance when you add HIIT to your Pilates workout.

 The Latest Research